Rothschild Island: History

 The island was first sighted in 1825 by Fabian Gottlieb von Bellingshausen, who described three peaks.
 It was also seen by the French Antarctic Expedition (1908–1910), and named Rothschild Island ("Île E. de Rothschild") by Jean-Baptiste Charcot, in honour of Édouard Alphonse James de Rothschild (1868–1949), head of the Rothschild banking family of France and president of de Rothschild Frères.

 In the subsequent explorations of the area by the British Graham Land Expedition (c.
 1934–1937), the feature was believed to be a mountain connected to Alexander Island.
-Geologically this might be true—but it has not been proven by any means due to a lack of anything like a complete geological survey of the region.
+Geologically, this might be true, but it has not been proven by any means due to a lack of anything like a complete geological survey of the region.

-However, Rothschild Island's insularity was reaffirmed in November 1940 by the United States Antarctic Service Expedition, which photographed and roughly mapped the island from the air, and discovered a strait.
+However, Rothschild Island's insularity was reaffirmed in November 1940 by the United States Antarctic Service Expedition, which photographed and roughly mapped the island from the air and discovered a strait.

-Rothschild Island was mapped in detail from air photos taken by the Ronne Antarctic Research Expedition (1946–1948) and by Searle of the Falkland Islands Dependencies Survey in 1960, and from US governmental satellite imagery taken in 1974.
+Rothschild Island was mapped in detail from air photos taken by the Ronne Antarctic Research Expedition (1946–1948) and by Searle of the Falkland Islands Dependencies Survey in 1960, and from US government satellite imagery taken in 1974.

 In January 1976, a British Antarctic Survey team consisting of surveyor Richard Barrett and general assistant Mike Chantry became the first to visit Rothschild Island.
 During five weeks in 1976–1977, B. W. Care, together with a general assistant, mapped the geology of the island.
-In 1985, researcher Malcolm Hole became the second to the visit the island; a part of it, Hole peninsula, was named in his honour in 2021.
+In 1985, researcher Malcolm Hole became the second to visit the island; a part of it, the Hole peninsula, was named in his honour in 2021.

 Threats and preservation

-Although this very remote part of the world has never been inhabited and is protected by the Antarctic Treaty System, which bans industrial development, waste disposal, and nuclear testing, these fragile ecosystems still face threats from increasing tourism, primarily on cruises across the Southern Ocean from the port of Ushuaia, Argentina.
+Although this extremely remote region has never had a permanent population and is protected under the Antarctic Treaty System which prohibits industrial development and nuclear testing its fragile ecosystem is nevertheless threatened by growing tourism.
+This tourism primarily takes place via cruises from the Argentine port of Ushuaia into the Southern Ocean.